222110192-Sulaiman/Sulaiman-Repository/README.md

 # Sulaiman-Repository
-This is for my solutionS for SE411 labs
+This is for my solutions for SE411 labs